Particular/docs.particular.net/servicecontrol/containerization/index.md

 A general practice with containers is that no data is persisted inside a container, but rather outside the container on either the host machine, database or something similar.
 This makes it easier to backup data, share data among containers and more importantly, not lose the data when the container is updated to a later version.
 Storing files outside of the container can be achieved with volume mappings, or with folder mappings for Windows containers.

-Volume mappings can be used with ServiceControl for configuration files, storing logfiles and possibly reading a license file.
+Volume mappings can be used with ServiceControl for configuration files, storing log files and possibly reading a license file.
 More information on data storage can be found on the [Docker website](https://docs.docker.com/storage/).

 ### Configuration and Logging